Welcome to Accessibility.

 This question is unique for each student, but most common changes tend to be the use of technology for notetaking or dictation as opposed to human-based supports.

-Read more about the differences in laws, guidances, and philosophies in high school accommodations versus accommodations in higher education.
-These differences change the necessity, reasonability, and delivery of some accommodations you may have received in high school.
+Read more about the differences in laws, guidance, and philosophies in high school accommodations versus accommodations in higher education.
+These differences change the necessity and delivery of some accommodations you may have received in high school.
 Explanation of these differences would be communicated in your application process during your Welcome Meeting.

 Accommodations in High School